 The actual footprint of these plans is 28′-11 3/4″ x 22′- 11 3/4″.
 The 47-sheet instant-download pdf plans include renderings, plan, elevation and sectional drawings, and timber and fastener lists.
-We also provide detailed drawings show each cut on every timber, so there is no guesswork involved.
+We also provide detailed drawings showing each cut on every timber, so no guesswork is involved.
 The plans are formatted to 8 1/2″ x 11″, for easy printing from home or your neighborhood copy shop.

 Timber Frame HQ provides plans for construction purposes but does not oversee the construction.
 The plan purchaser is responsible for assuring the plan meets local codes and regulations.
 It is the responsibility of the plan purchaser to obtain any and all structural analysis, engineering and specifications that may be required in the municipality in which it is to be built.
 Plan purchaser is to verify all lot conditions and measurements before construction.
 Purchaser is responsible for additional expenses incurred in order to meet local code and engineering requirements.